The Challenges Of Identifying The Best Candidates

 A study by McKinsey & Company found that high performers employed in medium complexity jobs are 85% more productive than average performers at the same level.
 For roles of very high complexity, the increase in productivity between average and high performers jumps to a staggering 800%.

-For another perspective, the Recruitment & Employment Confederation's Recruitment and Recovery study state that with the right talent in the right jobs, UK productivity could increase by as much as £7.7 billion.
+From another perspective, the Recruitment & Employment Confederation's Recruitment and Recovery study state that with the right talent in the right jobs, UK productivity could increase by as much as £7.7 billion.

 Based on those figures, the importance of finding the best candidates for your next role becomes abundantly clear, so here are some actionable ideas to incorporate into the selection process.